-- (a) All championship titles shall be recorded and dated as of the year in which they are won, but they shall be held until the next Annual Target Tournament, even though that may be more than one year later. - (b) Any USA Archery member in good standing who is a U.S. Citizen is eligible for a championship title.
-If an athlete is not a U.S. Citizen, they must have the written permission, and no longer be competing for, the Member Association of the country from which he/she has a valid passport to be eligible for a championship title.
+- (a) All championship titles shall be recorded and dated as of the year in which they are won, but they shall be held until the next Annual Target Tournament, even though that may be more than one year later. - (b) Any USAA member in good standing who is a U.S. Citizen or meets the eligibility criteria set forth in the USAT Selection Procedures, NRS 101 and/or Para NRs 101 is eligible for a championship title.